ntnhut/LeetSolve/docs/source/index.rst

 Hi!
 It's Nhut.

-This doc acts as an archive for `LeetSolve newsletter <https://leetsolve.com/>`_.
-Here, the articles are put in topics.
+This document acts as an archive for `LeetSolve blog <https://leetsolve.com/>`_.
+The articles are grouped by topic here.

 .. seealso::
    * My Book `The Problem Solver's Guide To Coding <https://theproblemsolversguidetocoding.com>`_.